SringayKeno/forecasting-home-prices-sacramento-county/README.md

 ####  The Forecast for All Home Types

 Below is the forecasted increase/decrease for the 5 zip codes.
-WE can see a decrease for all zip codes, but what is most interesting is what happens after the initial dip in 2022.
+We can see a decrease for all zip codes, but what is most interesting is what happens after the initial dip in 2022.
 Some areas are forecasted to level off after showing an increase such as zip codes 95630 (Folsom Ca) and 95823 (Parkway and Valley Hi/North Laguna Neighborhoods in Sacramento (City).
 The other 3 zip codes are projected to continue upward thru mid 2025.

 <img width="581" alt="Screenshot (523)" src="https://user-images.githubusercontent.com/102890151/191389624-d96b6ef8-2756-4391-9334-c5202f874bc7.png">